Powered by SchoolDash

 Attainment: Below average.
 Up to age 16 it is about average, while at ages 16-18 it is below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Sixth form: Poor.
-Attainment is below average, progress is poor and destinations at 18 (allowing for attainment) are below average.
+Sixth form: Below average.
+Attainment is below average, progress is below average and destinations at 18 (allowing for attainment) are about average.

 Finances: Poor.
 However, the school budget has been roughly in balance